 32. Karela Bhujiya

-It is simple and easy recipe of karela.
-Thinly slice the karelas and plenty onions.
-Heat up the pan and add both the ingredients in oil.
+It is a simple recipe for karela and a favorable Indian breakfast for diabetics.
+Thinly slice the karelas and plenty of onions.
+Heat up the pan and add both the ingredients to the oil.
 Stir it well till it cooks well.
 Later eat it will low card rice or any type of rice you wish.
 This will taste delicious.

 Fenugreek is full of plenty of goodness to enrich your diet.
 Its seeds contain fiber that can help to slow down your digestion, increase the amount of insulin that your body releases and reduce the rate at which your body absorbs sugar.